CMU-Graphics/Scotty3D/assignments/A4/T2-skeleton.md

 Once you have implemented these basic kinematics, you should be able to define skeletons, set their positions at a collection of keyframes, and watch the skeleton smoothly interpolate the motion (see the [user guide](https://cmu-graphics.github.io/Scotty3D-docs/guide/animate_mode/) for an explanation of the interface and some demo videos).

-Note that the skeleton does not yet influence the geometry of the cube in this scene -- that will come in Task 3!
+Note that the skeleton does not yet influence the geometry of meshes in the scene -- that will come in Task 3!

 ## `A4T2b` Inverse Kinematics